mark-greene/docker-102/README.md

 ```
 http://localhost:3001
 ```
 The first time you will need to Sign In with admin/admin.
-You can then set the admin password and create users.
+You can then set the admin password and create users for your docker registry.
+Make sure you give them read and write access.

 ### Self-signed certs
 The certs are examples for my local development machine `mark`.
 You will need to replace them with your own certs.